Giorgos Naoum

-Giorgos Naoum (Γιώργος Ναούμ; born 21 April 2001) is a Cypriot professional footballer who plays as an attacking midfielder for Cypriot club AEK Larnaca.
+Giorgos Naoum (Γιώργος Ναούμ; born 21 April 2001) is a Cypriot professional footballer who plays as an attacking midfielder for Cypriot club AEK Larnaca and the Cyprus national team.

 Club career

 Early career

 Born in Strovolos, Cyprus, Naoum grew up in the Antonis Naoum Football Academy.
 He then joined APOEL Nicosia's youth sector on 12 September 2013, playing 152 games and scoring 10 goals in all competitions between the under-13s and under-19s.

 On 28 February 2019, Naoum joined the primavera (under-19) team of Padova in Italy.

 AEK Larnaca

 He moved to Cypriot First Division club AEK Larnaca in on 29 September 2019; Naoum sustained an ACL injury in November, and was sidelined for six months.
 He played nine league games in the 2020–21 season.
 In May 2021, Naoum's contract was extended until summer 2024.

 International career

 Naoum represented Cyprus at under-17 level, scoring a goal (against Denmark) in 11 games.
 He also played for the Cyprus under-21 team at the 2023 UEFA European Under-21 Championship qualification.